Shanan Peters

 Office: 495 Weeks Hall

-ResearchI look at the geological record as a history of the world imperfectly kept, only here and there a short chapter has been preserved; and of each page, only here and there a few lines. - C. Darwin, On the Origin of Species My current research emphasis involves quantifying the rock record in order to better understand which lines of earth history have been preserved, why they have been preserved, and to what effect.
-Specifically, I use macrostratigraphy to test hypotheses that span a range of earth systems, including the evolution of marine and terrestrial life, the carbon cycle and global climate, and cycling rates of geologic materials via tectonic uplift and subsidence.
-Students interested in new approaches to quantifying the rock record at any spatial and temporal scale should drop me a line.
+ResearchI look at the geological record as a history of the world imperfectly kept, only here and there a short chapter has been preserved; and of each page, only here and there a few lines. – C. Darwin, On the Origin of Species My current research emphasis involves quantifying the rock record at continental and global scales in order to better understand Earth history and the role that the formation and destruction of rocks plays in governing the co-evolution of the Earth-life system.
+Specifically, I use macrostratigraphy to test hypotheses that span a range of Earth systems, including the evolution of marine and terrestrial life, the carbon cycle and global climate, and cycling rates of geologic materials via tectonic uplift and subsidence.
 Macrostratigraphy is cool, but I really live for and enjoy sed-paleo in the field.
-Some of my recent exploits include: 1) Eocene marine sequence stratigraphy, climate change and vertebrate taphonomy in Egypt [pdf] Students interested in field-oriented paleo-strat problems should drop by.
-There's a lot to do.
-TeachingI currently teach:
+Some exploits include: 1) Disseminated carbonates and whole-rock geochemistry in the Bakken [html][pdf] Students interested in field-oriented paleo-strat problems and anyone who is skilled in programming and quantitative analysis of geospatial and other geological data should drop by.
+There’s a lot to do.
+DatabasesSynthesis of field-derived stratigraphic and paleobiological data is critical to addressing many fundamental questions, ranging from the global trajectory of biodiversity to long-term sediment and carbon cycling and the oxygenation of Earth’s atmosphere.
+I am involved in several relevant database initiatives:

 |